bikashsahoo1636/Crime_InfoHut/README.md

   3. Paste in xampp/htdocs (for windows)/ in var/www/html (for ubuntu 16.04).
   4. Open a browser and go to URL “http://localhost/phpmyadmin/”.
   5. Then click on the Databases tab.
-  6. Create a database naming “cms” and then click on the import tab.(If you wish to change the name of the database then you have to change the name in this directory also which would be hiatus.)
+  6. Create a database naming “cms” and then click on the import tab.(If you wish to change the name of the database then you have to change the name in CMS.php inside the Connections folder.)
   7. Click on browse file and select “cms.sql” file which is inside the “crime_infohut” folder.
   8. Click on go.